kashifm777/PythonApps/README.md

 # PythonApps
- repository for various python apps
+ A repository for various python apps